Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

 where $H$ denotes entropy and $\lambda$ is a hyperparameter governing the regularization strength.
 This term is particularly critical for the downstream MWPM decoder.
 Because the algorithm minimizes the total additive weight of the matching, enforcing a sharp dichotomy in predicted probabilities pushes weights towards zero or infinity, thereby preventing the aggregation of small uncertainties that would otherwise obscure the optimal error.

 \textbf{Ground Truth Generation:} To train the network, we require a set of binary labels $\mathbf{y}$ where $y_{ij}=1$ if an edge $(i, j)$ belongs to the optimal error correction chain, and $0$ otherwise.
 Generating these labels is non-trivial due to the degeneracy of topological codes.
 We employ a heuristic clustering algorithm to approximate the true error chain used in the simulation.
 We decompose the global error configuration into independent clusters by grouping qubits connected via shared stabilizers.
 From these clusters, we filter out stabilizers that interact with an even number of errored qubits (even parity), retaining only the endpoints that correspond to active syndrome defects.
 Isolated pairs of defects are treated as direct matches.
 For larger, more complex clusters, we employ a localized MWPM with Manhattan distance weights.
 If this solution results in a logical error, we iteratively permute the matching assignments within each cluster until a valid correction is obtained.

-For the Rotated Surface code, handling boundaries requires a different approach due to the presence of virtual nodes.
-We iteratively solve the matching problem using MWPM while varying the number of virtual nodes included in the graph (starting from $0$ or $1$ depending on the parity of defects).
-This allows us to find a matching without introducing a logical error.
+In the context of the Rotated Surface code, boundary handling necessitates the introduction of a virtual node whenever a cluster contains an odd number of endpoints.
 In instances where the heuristic method fails, we resort to a timed brute-force search, ensuring a valid ground truth is retrieved without incurring prohibitive computational costs for outliers.
+Further details regarding timeout protocols, data filtering, and label purity are provided in Appendix \ref{app:Ground Truth Heuristic}.